Center for Awareness, Response & Education (CARE)

 Step Up is a bystander intervention training program that aims to create a more engaged Northwestern community by providing students, faculty, and staff with the basic tools to safely and effectively intervene in situations where someone might be in danger.
 To request a training please email firstname.lastname@example.org

 Real Talk Workshops are the Gender and Sexuality Resource Center's initiative to educate people who support LGBTQIA individuals within our campus and global community.

 LGBTQ Ally Trainings for Faculty and Staff

-The LGBTQ Ally Training is a collaboration between Multicultural Student Affairs, Learning and Organization Development, and The Office of Equity.
+The LGBTQ Ally Training is a collaboration between Multicultural Student Affairs, Learning and Organization Development, and The Office of Civil Rights and Title IX Compliance.
 The Ally Training is designed to equip faculty and staff to effectively support and advocate for LGBTQIA students and colleagues.
 Faculty and staff can view upcoming trainings and sign up for the course by logging in to the MyHR Learn website and entering "ally" in the search field.

 The Campus Coalition on Sexual Violence (CCSV)

 The Campus Coalition on Sexual Violence (CCSV) is charged by the Vice President of Student Affairs with assessing and improving campus policies, prevention programs and response services dealing with sexual assault, intimate partner violence and stalking.
 The CCSV annually publishes a list of recommendations to the VPSA for consideration.
 To get information about joining CCSV, and to view these reports, please visit the CARE website.